sunnyvalechha/Aws-and-Aws-DevOps/README.md

 **Practicals**

-1. Go to S3 - Create a bucket - Put some images in it
+1. Go to S3 - Create a bucket - (Any name)
+2. Block public access (tick) means only Cloud Front should access this bucket.
+3. Bucket Versioning - Enable
+4. Rest all option default, Create bucket
+5. Click on bucket > Properties > Static website hosting > Edit > Enable
+6. Edit static website hosting > Static website hosting > Enable > Save
+7. Upload any images into bucket and save and run the url to check if we can see the image.
-2. Go to CloudFront - It is a Global Service
+8. Go to CloudFront - It is a Global Service
-3. Create Distribution - Web Distribution
+9. Create Distribution - Web Distribution
 	Origin Domain Name - s3 bucket name
 	Origin Path -  particular directory in the origin,  beginning with a forward slash (/).
 	Do not add a slash (/) at the end of the path.
 	Origin Id - description of the origin
-	S3 bucket access - Yes use OAI (bucket can restrict access to only CloudFront) Create New Oai - Demo-identity
+	Origin access - Legacy access identities
+	Create New Oai - Auto Select the bucket
 	Bucket policy - yes, update
 	Viewer protocol policy - HTTP and HTTPS
-	Settings - Price class - Use all edge locations (best performance)
+	Settings - Price class - Use all edge locations (best performance) Default root object - optional >> index.html
 	WAF - Web application firewall is a layer 7 firewall Leave everything as default & create distribution

-4. If distribution is deployed
+11. If distribution is deployed
-5. Copy the domain name put name in brower's url /imagename
+12. Copy the domain name put name in brower's url /imagename

 s3 - Permissions - Bucket policy - Created automatically that CloudFront Origin Access Identity E3QPH46J3EWB79" this entity update bucket content on cloud front